omniauth/omniauth-saml/README.md

 * `:idp_sso_target_url` - The URL to which the authentication request should be sent.
   This would be on the identity provider. **Required**.

+* `:idp_sso_target_url_runtime_params` - A dynamic mapping of request params that exist on the request phase of omniauth and you would like to be sent to the IdP with whatever mapping.
+So for example, a param `foo` with value `bar`, could be sent to the IdP on the login request as `idp_foo` with value `bar`.
+Optional.

 * `:idp_cert` - The identity provider's certificate in PEM format.
 Takes precedence over the fingerprint option below.
 This option or `:idp_cert_fingerprint` must